arnislvdev/guru-ui/GuruUI-Lib/CONTRIBUTING.md

-# Contributing to ArnisUX
+# Contributing to GuruUI

-Thank you for wanting to help improve ArnisUX!
+Thank you for wanting to help improve GuruUI!
 This guide explains how you can contribute.

 ## How to Help